ncatlab/nlab-content/pages/3/8/6/0/683/content.md

 +-- {: .un_theorem }
 ###### Theorem

-With the above assumptions and ingredients, the homotopy colimit over $F : D \to S$ is given either by
+With the above assumptions and ingredients, the homotopy colimit over $F : D \to C$ is given either by

 $$
   hocolim F = \int^D Q_{proj}({*}) \otimes Q_{inj}(F)